jhud/hackwatch/README.md

 const char ssid[] = "my access point";  //  your network SSID (name) const char pass[] = "MyPassword12345";       // your network password

+If you have an SSD1306 monochrome display, remove the #define COLOR_SCREEN.
+If you have an SSD1331 color display, set that define.
+Make sure you have the correct pins set in layout.cpp.

 # Fabrication
 The SVG file can be printed out, and the pieces cut from 1.5mm rubber.
 For attaching rubber, here are the methods tried (1 star fail, 5 star excellent):